apache/ofbiz-tools/demo-backup/README.md

     sudo -s -u ofbizDemo -H

-    sudo uses OTP*
+    sudo uses OTP (One Time Password).

-    OTP for (One Time Password).
-You not only need to be registered as a sudoer (ask Infra) but also to use a tool like https://reference.apache.org/committer/otp-md5 to generate the OTP
+    You need to be registered as a sudoer (ask Infra).
-    Then you can start/stop as required.
+    Then to use a tool like https://reference.apache.org/committer/otp-md5 to generate the OTP Then you can start/stop as required.

     To check if the demos are being run as the ofbizDemo user: